 My mind worked on overdrive as Jakob took us deeper into club territory.
 Daniel or Liam?
 Liam or Daniel?
 Or someone else entirely?
 I’d been wrong about Liam once already.
 What if I was wrong again?
 About both of them?

 I rubbed at the back of my neck, trying to stave off the headache that threatened.
 I felt like I didn’t know up from down anymore.
 Too much had happened in the past few days, and I was struggling to process it all.
-It didn’t help that this was like trying to put together a puzzle with half of the pieces missing.
+It didn’t help that this felt like trying to put together a puzzle with half of the pieces missing.
 Fricking Jakob and his refusal to tell me what was really going on.
 Even if he hadn’t intentionally seduced me just to get into Magnolia, I had a lot to be angry with him about.
 Like the fact that he’d kept so much from me.
-Things that had only further endangered me.
+Things that only further endangered me.

 Here, Krista, come play in my world.
 Oh, you want to know the rules of the game?
 Too bad!